 For each inspection, Officers record details of any contamination present in each bin and the level of contamination.
-After data is collected from each round of auditing it will be analysed as a whole by the WA Local Government Association (WALGA).
 Community results will be reported, rather than individual households.
 Information about what is being placed in each bin is important for us to understand the key issues that need to be addressed when educating the community.

 What happens if households keep putting the wrong things in the bin?